Pros

 Payment Processing With Shopify POS

-Shopify’s POS system comes already integrated with Shopify Payments, the company’s in-house merchant services processor.
+Shopify’s POS system is already integrated with Shopify Payments, the company’s in-house merchant services processor.
 Processing rates are based on your plan.
-Depending on the Shopify plan you choose, the advertised in-person rates with Shopify Payments are between 2.4% and 2.7%.
+Depending on the Shopify plan you choose, the advertised in-person rates with Shopify Payments are between 2.4% - 2.7%, while online rates are 2.4% - 2.9% + $0.30.

 If you subscribe to the Shopify Basic plan or above, you can choose an external payment gateway for processing credit card payments.
 Shopify integrates with over 100 payment providers worldwide.
 In the US, these include: